stacs-srg/valipop/docs/development/simulation.md

 #### Geography

 Valipop divides the geogrpahy of the population into `Areas`.
 An `Area` represents an area on the map wheres people can inhabit.
 Multiple abodes can exist in an `Area` and an `Area` usually represents a street, or a section of a street.
 A bounding box must be defined for the area in latitude and longitude and Valipop will determine how many abodes it can fit into the area.
 The array of all `Area`s, including the area address and bounding box are provided by the [`annotations/geography`](../usage/configuration/input-reference.md#annotationsgeography) file.
+Addresses are created from `Area`s and represent a single abode within the `Area`.
+Two separate familes cannot share the same address.

+After partnering, partners will move from to an address together, which is determined by the following logic:

+- If both male and female do not have an address, they move to a random new address.

+- If the male does not have an address, but the female does, they move to a new address at a random distance from the female address

+- If the male has an address but the female does not, they move to a new address at a random distance from the male address

+- If both male and female have an adress, one of their addresses is picked and they move to a new address at at a random distance from that address.

+If the partners of a partnership had children before hand, those children will move together to the new address, however parents and siblings will remain in the old address.
+Children born will inherit the address of their parents and will move with their parents where necessary until they find themselves a partner.

+On the separation of a partnership, there is an equal chance for either partner to keep the children and keep the address.
+If one partner keeps the address, the other partner will move to a new random address.
+Whomever keeps the children have their children live at their new address.

+### Migration

+Valipop always tries to balance migration to minimise the affect it could have on skewing the population statistics.
+All migration is handled by the `MigrationModel` class at each time step, which determines the number of people to migrate using the [`annotations/migration/rate`](../usage/configuration/input-reference.md#annotationsmigrationrate) distribution.
+Based on the number of people to migrate, the model will try to emmigrate and immigrate an equal number of people to keep the population balanced.

+Newly immigrated people are given random forenames based on the [`annotaitons/migration/male_forename`](../usage/configuration/input-reference.md#annotationsmigrationmale_forename) and [`annotaitons/migration/female_forename`](../usage/configuration/input-reference.md#annotationsmigrationfemale_forename) distributions and are given random surnames based on the [`annotations/migration/surname`](../usage/configuration/input-reference.md#annotationsmigrationsurname) distribution.
+The newly immigrated people are also designed to mimic the properties of emmigrated people or families to preserve the structure of the population.